emrecanduran/K-means-Customer-Segmentation/README.md

 *    **Deployment**: plan deployment; plan monitoring and maintenance; produce final report; review project (deployment was not required for this project)

 [Reference](https://github.com/mbenetti/CRISP-DM-Rossmann/blob/master/README.md)

+### **Introduction**
+<p>Finding new customers is vital in every industry.
+The process for finding new customers begins by learning as much as possible from the existing customers.
+Understanding current customers allow organizations to identify groups of customers that have different product interests, different market participation, or different response to marketing efforts.
+Market segmentation, the process of identifying customers’ groups, makes use of geographic, demographic, psychographic, and behavioral characteristics of customers.
+By understanding the differences between the different segments, organizations can make better strategic choices about opportunities, product definition, positioning, promotions, pricing, and target marketing.
+Like most hotels, hotel H , a hotel located in Lisbon, Portugal, member of the independent hotel chain C, uses a hospitality standard market segmentation based on the origin of the customer.
+However, A, the new marketing manager of hotel H, recognized that this type of segmentation, as is today well-known, is not useful for the hotel marketing department.</p>